ZaeemAftabSiddiqui/BackendZASComplaintManagementSystem/README.md

 ZASComplaintManagementSystem
 Overview

-This project is a web-based system for managing customer complaints.
+This project is a backend web-based system for managing customer complaints.
 It allows users to create account and submit complaints.

 Features
     User authentication and authorization